University Park Couple Killed When SUV Falls From Indianapolis Parking Garage

-CHICAGO (CBS) — A couple from south suburban University Park was killed Wednesday morning, when their car plunged from a fourth-story parking garage in Indianapolis.
+UNIVERSITY PARK, Ill.
+(CBS) — A couple from south suburban University Park was killed in a freak accident this week, when their car plunged from a fourth-story parking garage in Indianapolis.

-Indianapolis Fire Department officials said around 9:50 a.m.
-Wednesday, an SUV drove off the fourth floor of the Market Center Garage in downtown Indianapolis.
+Charles Hunt, 73, was a Vietnam veteran.
+He and his wife, Iristeen – or Iris, 70 – were active in the local VFW Post 311 in University Park.
+Those who knew them well were left in mourning.

+“Charles was the fun guy,” said VFW hall house manager Willie Goodson, a friend of the Hunts’.

+“We were in Vietnam together,” said Larry Woolridge.
+“He was a well-known character.”

+But of course, stories of battle were not the topic of conversation Thursday night.
+Instead, the focus was on the Hunts and their tragic accident.

-CBS Indy reports police said the 2013 Lincoln MKX was headed south in the parking garage when it hit the left rear corner of a parked car, struck the parking garage wall, and plunged to the ground.
+WTTV-TV CBS 4 in Indianapolis reported around 9:50 a.m.
+Wednesday the couple’s brown 2013 Lincoln MKX was headed south in the Market Center Garage in downtown Indianapolis when it hit the left rear corner of a parked car, struck the parking garage wall, and plunged to the ground.

 9:50 AM – Tragic accident kills two adults in car after vehicle drives off 4th floor parking garage at 222 E Market, inverts and lands in alley. #IFD Heavy Extrication and Collapse Rescue Team dispatched to scene. @IMPDnews investigating. pic.twitter.com/5qfXaLhQoE